Phantom Manor: Story

+Old Version (1992-2018)

-Henry Ravenswood (born 1795) was a Western settler who struck gold in Big Thunder Mountain and founded the Big Thunder Mining Company, thus creating the city of Thunder Mesa (Frontierland as a whole).
+Henry Ravenswood (born 1795) was a Western settler who struck gold in Big Thunder Mountain and founded the Thunder Mesa Mining Company, thus creating the city of Thunder Mesa (Frontierland as a whole).
 Ravenswood became rich and built himself a Victorian manor high on Boot Hill overlooking Big Thunder Mountain, where he lived with his wife Martha (born 1802) and his daughter, Melanie Ravenswood (born 1842).

 Big Thunder Mountain was rumored by natives to be home to the Thunder Bird, a powerful spirit possessing a treasure.
 According to the legend, its wrath could be materialized into a terrible earthquake.
 However, Ravenswood would not believe such stories.
-Years went by and the gold in Big Thunder Mountain became scarce, forcing miners to dig deeper into the mountain.
+Years went by and the gold in Big Thunder Mountain became scarce, making miners dig deeper into the mountain.

 Melanie grew from a young girl into a beautiful young woman and became drawn to several suitors who planned to take her far away from Thunder Mesa, much to the dismay of Henry.
-Henry did everything in his power to stop this, with the first four seemingly perishing to various cruel fates.
-Sawyer Bottom was sawed in half by a saw blade, Captain Rowan D. Falls fell off of a waterfall, Ignatius "Iggy" Knight was blown up by dynamite and Barry Claude was mauled to death by a bear.
-Even though four of Melanie's suitors were dead, Henry's attempts to stop Melanie from leaving were once again foiled when she became engaged to a train engineer named Jake who was once again set on leaving Thunder Mesa with Melanie.
-A terrible earthquake killed Henry and Martha in 1860.
-It seemed the mythical Thunder Bird had been awakened, and much of the town of Thunder Mesa was destroyed.
-The Ravenswood family was never heard of again.
-After several years, the story of what really happened was revealed:
+Henry did everything he could to stop this, with the first four being subjected to various cruel fates.
+His useless attempts to stop Melanie in the midst of being engaged to a train engineer named Jake were put to a stop when a terrible earthquake killed him and Martha.
+It seemed the Thunder Bird had been awakened and the family was never heard of again.
+After several years, the story of what really happened came out from underneath the rubble: